 Please note that this post may contain affiliate links and any sales made through such links will reward us a small commission – at no extra cost for you.

 One big way to maximize your wardrobe is to make your summer wardrobe work for fall/winter and vice versa.
 With some simple styling tips, you can get more mileage out of your wardrobe by making your summer clothes work for the colder seasons.
 And not only that, but you’ll save money by buying fewer clothes as well.
 Here’s how!

 How to Wear Summer Clothes in Fall

-I’m going to take a couple of key pieces that *everyone* has for summer and give you visual examples on how to make them work for fall.
-Here’s a sample classic outfit of how to wear your denim shorts in summer.
+I’m going to take a couple of key pieces that most women have for summer and give you visual examples and outfit inspirations on how to take your summer outfit and make it work for fall!

 Now with some simple outfit tweaks, we made those denim shorts look great for fall!
-With tights, ankle boots, and a tweed blazer, this outfit still looks classic instead of teenage hipster. 😉
+With opaque tights, ankle boots, and a tweed blazer, this outfit still looks classic instead of teenage hipster. 😉

 Ideas: sweaters, cardigans, blazers, and jackets over dresses, sleeveless tops, and skirts.
 Shirts/turtlenecks under tank tops and sleeveless dresses.

 - Add tights or leggings under shorts, skirts, and dresses.